nillnought/javafx-documentation/docs/Setting_Up.md

 </VBox>

 ```
+Let's walk through this step by step.
+First we create a VBox, using the VBox tag.
+Inside our VBoc we add our text element and our two buttons, putting what we want the text and buttons to display in between their opening and closing tags.
 ### Loading FXML in Your Application
 Now to use our FXML file we need to load it in our start method.